-It’s normal to experience some sensitivity after having a dental crown fitted, just while the swelling around your tooth and gum subsides.
+It's normal to experience some sensitivity after having a dental crown fitted, just while the swelling around your tooth and gum subsides.
+Sometimes an adjustment is needed for a better fit.
 If your crown is still causing you pain after a couple of days, especially when you bite down, mention it to your dentist.
-It might need a slight adjustment for a better fit.

 Pain from an old tooth crown is a sign that the tooth below could be decaying further, so your dentist will need to check this.

 How long does pain last after tooth extraction?